But which one is right for you?

 Both techniques exploit the same basic principles of all analytical techniques—compound separation, identification, and quantification.
 This can make it difficult to choose one over the other.

 But knowing what differentiates HPLC and GC will definitely inform your decision and enhance your research.

-So let me highlight some of those differences for you:
+So let me highlight and explain the key differences for you.

 Now, your other option is HPLC.
 You can analyze volatile and non-volatile compounds, from low to high molecular weights, as long as they are soluble in a liquid phase.
 Also, you don’t need to worry about thermal stability since samples usually run at room temperature.